logchange/hofund/README.md

 hofund.info.application.version=@project.version@
 ```

-3. Now you can start your application and verify exposed prometheus metric, it should include:
+3. Now you can start your application and verify exposed prometheus metric, it should include (example for postgres
+   datasource):

 ```text
 # HELP hofund_info_status Basic information about application